-- 1. Define specific review questions.
-The overarching review questions ask about outcomes (and, for Objective 2, implementation) of ABS.
-More specific review questions will be developed for each synthesis to provide focus.
-We will revisit key documents iteratively in defining review questions. - 2.
-Screen sources.
+- 2. Screen sources.
 The specific review questions will constrain how sources are screened and what information to extract.
 We will screen the full text of each document in the catalogue to assess its relevance.
 Inclusion criteria will include whether the document describes evaluations of completed impact or implementation activity, and outcome domains included. - 3.
 Evidence prioritisation.
 We can estimate how many reports are likely to be produced during the lifetime of ABS based on documents we catalogued during Phase one; however, this may be an underestimate.
 In the event of too large a volume of material to review rigorously, we will be work with The Fund to prioritise the review, revisiting step 1 above. - 4.
 Extract information.
 As part of the design of the evaluation synthesis, we will revise and extend a template for extracting information from studies, developed and piloted during Phase one.
-This will include fields such as: document date, site, methodologies used, date period evaluated, stakeholder groups, outcomes domains, and findings grouped by the type of evidence under review.

-- 5. Assess level of evidence.
+This will include fields such as: document date, site, methodologies used, date period evaluated, stakeholder groups, outcomes domains, and findings grouped by the type of evidence under review. - 5.
+Assess level of evidence.
 Once evidence has been extracted, we will select, revise, and/or develop criteria for levels of evidence that are relevant to each methodology used and use this to assess the evidence.
 Criteria are likely to include details of sampling and how analyses were carried out (for example, how were alternative non-ABS explanations of change ruled out) for each depending on the particular methodology.
 This will inform step 4 of the contribution analysis, when the credibility of the contribution story is assessed (e.g. Mayne, 2001, p.
 14). - 6.
 Summarise evidence.
 Each individual evaluation report's findings will be summarised in a convenient form suitable for final inclusion in our review report, e.g., with tables characterising study types, participant characteristics, and findings. - 7.
 Synthesis.
-A narrative thematic analysis will be used to synthesise findings by research question and built around the ABS ToC.
+A narrative thematic analysis will be used to synthesise findings by evaluation question and built around the ABS ToC.